bbontrager/cfpredictor/README.md

 It takes data from a Google sheet about NCAA college football records from 2024 and 2025, and uses the 2024 result to predict the outcomes of the 2025 season.

+This runs against a specific Google Sheet in a private account.
+JSON files for authenticating to Google Sheets are required in the local copy, and must not be committed to the repo. credentials.json token.json

 Model 1 (which is expected to be imprecise due to a small sample size) uses Week of the season
   Conference